 Cholesterol is a waxy, fat-like substance used by the body to build cell walls and for making several essential hormones.
 Your liver produces cholesterol and you absorb it from the animal fats you eat.

 Cholesterol is carried through the blood by particles called lipoproteins.
-There are two types: low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
-The former carries the cholesterol around the body in the blood and the latter transports cholesterol out of the blood into the liver.
+There are two types of cholesterol: low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
+The former carries cholesterol around the body in the blood and the latter transports cholesterol out of the blood into the liver.

-When cholesterol is too high, or the levels of the two types are out of balance (dyslipidaemia), the cholesterol can clog the arteries affecting the flow of the blood.
+When cholesterol is too high, or the levels of the two types are out of balance (dyslipidemia), the cholesterol can clog the arteries affecting the flow of the blood.

-Blood moving through your arteries pushes against the arterial walls; this force is measured as blood pressure.
+Blood moving through your arteries push against the arterial walls, this force is measured as blood pressure.
 High blood pressure (hypertension) occurs when very small arteries (arterioles) tighten.
 Your heart has to work harder to pump blood through the smaller space and the pressure inside the vessels grows.
 The constant excess pressure on the artery walls weakens them making them more susceptible to atherosclerosis.

 Another test is an electrocardiogram.
 This test records the electrical activity of your heart.
 An electrocardiogram measures the rate and regularity of heartbeats, the size and position of the heart chambers, the presence of any damage to the heart, and the effects of drugs or devices used to regulate the heart.
 It is a non-invasive procedure.